epam/ai-dial/docs/user-guide.md

 2. In the pop-up window:
    * Enter **publication request name** in the upper area.
-   * In **Publish to**, you can select the target audience.
+   * In **Publish to**, you can select the target destination.
 You can also create a dedicated folder to publish your conversation into.
-   * In **Allow access..**, specify access rules.
+   * In **Allow access..**, specify access rules and the target audience.
 For example Role-Equals-Admin. **Note**: the available roles are configured for each organization individually.
 Contact your support to find out the rules are applicable in your organization.
    * In **Conversations**, you can choose what conversations you want to publish (if you have selected a folder with several conversations).
 If conversations include attachments, you can also select them in the **Files** section.
-   * Click **Send request** to send your publish request to the administrator. **Note**: you can revoke your publish request only prior it has been approved.
+   * Click **Send request** to send your publish request to the administrator.
 ![](./img/publish-request.png)

 3. When your request is approved, the published conversation or a folder with conversation(s) will become available in the Organization tab.